 How it compares

-Nature's Recipe lands at B/77, tying with Nutro and sitting just one point below Diamond Naturals and Blue Buffalo at B/78.
+Nature's Recipe lands at B/77, sitting one point below Nutro (B/79) and two points below Diamond Naturals and Blue Buffalo at B/78.
 It's a comfortable mid-B performer — not the best in its tier, but solidly in the pack.
+The 2026 reformulation costs it 1 point versus the prior recipe (was B/77) under our updated dry rubric, primarily because the legume content moved into top-8 positions where the rubric's legume-density rule starts to register.

 The value proposition is where Nature's Recipe stands out.
 It typically costs less per pound than Diamond Naturals or Blue Buffalo while delivering comparable core nutrition.
-And it significantly outperforms pricier options like Purina Pro Plan (C/62) and Rachael Ray Nutrish (C/65) — both of which lean harder on grains and by-products.
+And it significantly outperforms pricier options like Purina Pro Plan (C/58) and Rachael Ray Nutrish (B/75) — both of which lean harder on grains and by-products.

 What keeps Nature's Recipe from climbing higher is that sparse ingredient list.
 Brands at B/78 and above tend to include more functional extras — chelated minerals, broader antioxidant blends, or probiotics.
 Nature's Recipe nails the basics and stops there.